 What is a Standing Order prescription for naloxone

-The Baltimore City Health Commissioner Dr. Wen’s Standing Order for naloxone is a blanket prescription for naloxone that makes naloxone available essentially over the counter.
+The Maryland State Standing Order prescription for naloxone is a blanket prescription for naloxone that makes naloxone available essentially over the counter.

 You can go to the pharmacy and get naloxone without carrying a prescription or overdose response training certificate.